7 Reasons to adopt Continuous Integration in Building Real-World Cloud Apps

 For successful cloud application development and deployment, Continuous Integration (CI) environment has become a necessity now-a-days.
 CI is a development culture where developers and coders check in code several times into a shared repository every day.
 Each integration triggers an automated build allowing development teams to detect problems early.
-As Microsoft Azure Cloud allows to create development, testing and production environment on demand, it is easy for the developers as well as the enterprises to adopt CI in their development workflow patterns.
+As Microsoft Azure Cloud allows to create development, testing and production environment on demand, it is easy for the DevOps consultants as well as the enterprises to adopt CI in their development workflow patterns.

 Continuous Integration can be extended to Continuous Testing (CT) or Continuous deployment (CD).
 An application build that passes the continuous integration test can be easily tested or deployed.

 - Minimizes Integration Time - In a traditional setup, a team member collects the builds, and integrates all of them every day.
 Conversely with the CI process, the build is generated automatically thereby reducing the amount spent in integration.

 - Increases progress visibility - Automated integration and testing process generates metrics helping the developers to check the progress of their development.
 Developers can thus focus on delivering quality code.
 This in turn develops momentum in the development teams.

 - Reduces project risks - This allows tracking of each change set and bug detection early, thus reducing the risks of project failing at the deployment stage.

 - Alert system - Team members receive emails or messages notifying them about the build updates.
 This helps the teams to respond immediately with necessary actions wherever required.